-Transparent proxy can be implemented for Telnet using the Telnet Transparent proxy.
+A transparent proxy can be implemented for Telnet using the Telnet Transparent proxy.

-Telnet Transparent proxy enables users to use their Telnet application without having to specifically reconfigure their applications to point to a proxy.
+A Telnet Transparent proxy enables users to use their Telnet application without reconfiguring their applications to point to a proxy.
 This feature is useful when you want to enforce network security and ensure that all client requests pass through a proxy.

 The Telnet Transparent proxy intercepts traffic between the client and the origin Telnet server and funnels it to a proxy server.
-For Telnet Transparent proxy only, traffic from a configurable list of ports is intercepted.
+For the Telnet Transparent proxy only, traffic from a configurable list of ports is intercepted.
 Only the ports on the list participate in forwarding traffic to the proxy.

-To use Telnet Transparent proxy, you must ensure that all Telnet requests are sent through the proxy server.
+To use a Telnet Transparent proxy, you must ensure that all Telnet requests are sent through the proxy server.
 Therefore, the proxy server must be the default router, be in the routing path, or provide the only access to the Internet.
-The clients may use the proxy's private IP address as the TCP/IP gateway address.
 IP forwarding must be enabled on the server.

-Additional Proxy Services Features
+5.4 Additional Proxy Services Features